jhumphry/SPARK_NORX/README.md

 the generic parameters (for example the rate, key size etc must all be multiples of the word size).

+This project targets version 3.0 of the specification.
+The variants targeted at low-end systems, NORX8 and NORX16, are based on the separate paper 'NORX8 and NORX16: Authenticated Encryption for Low-End Systems' by the same authors, but with the same changes to key mixing and tag extraction as were made in the revised version of the main specification.

 This project is free software (using the ISC permissive licence) and is provided with no warranties, as set out in the file `LICENSE`.